iquety/pubsub/assets/docs/en/11-improving-library.md

 ## 3. Documentation

 Good navigation is essential for the documentation to be easy to use.
-With that in mind, the tool [Freep Docmap](https://github.com/ricardopedias/freep-docmap) was used to generate a pleasant navigation menu on all pages of the documentation.
+With that in mind, the tool [Iquety Docmap](https://github.com/iquety/docmap) was used to generate a pleasant navigation menu on all pages of the documentation.

 Editable documents are located in the `assets/docs` directory.
 After adding or editing any documents contained there, simply run the command below to generate the navigable documentation in the `docs` directory: